ModusCreateOrg/capsule/README.md

 Use the following chart as a guide for bash commands:

 ```
-A; B    # Run A and then B, regardless of success of A
+A ; B    # Run A and then B, regardless of success of A
 A && B  # Run B if and only if A succeeded
 A || B  # Run B if and only if A failed
 ```